The spine is an essential part of the human body. This is because the spine supports our body and helps to keep it upright.

 A slipped disc can be a result of various factors, including:

-- Wear and tear of the disc due to aging.
+- Wear and tear of the disc due to ageing.

 - Excessive strenuous exercises or physical activity.